 In this module you will investigate strategic management issues in relation to organisations that commission and deliver construction projects.

-In this module you will identify a topic directly related to construction management which will provide a basis for a research study.
-You will develop explicit research goals and devise an appropriate research methodology, undertake the research study and produce a dissertation.
+In this module you will identify a topic or project directly related to construction management which will provide a basis for a research study.
+You will develop explicit goals and devise an appropriate methodology, undertake the research study and produce a dissertation/project.

 ECONOMICS OF THE CONSTRUCTION INDUSTRY